 Lay a blanket down in your house or garden and put on your best snack spread.

 It depends on the ages of your children, but providing you’ve got enough hands on deck, swimming is a lovely activity for families.

-Even if it’s just bobing around in the big pool, it’s refreshing, good for wearing the kids out and working up an apetite, and also you don’t have to bath them later on!
+Even if it’s just bobbing around in the big pool, it’s refreshing, good for wearing the kids out and working up an appetite, and also you don’t have to bath them later on!